 If you're buying seeds to grow in your garden, look at the scientific name of the plant to avoid confusion.
 If you want to attract cats or investigate the benefits of catnip for humans, get Nepeta cataria seeds; if you want to reduce the chance of attracting cats to your garden and aren't interested in harvesting catnip leaves for food or herbal teas, avoid this species.

 Some species of Nepeta have several common names.
 If you discover a species which has a flower colour that appeals to you, make a note of the full scientific name of the plant.
 This will ensure that you buy the right seeds, no matter what common name is given in the seed catalogue or garden store (as long as the scientific name is given as well as the common name).

 I sprinkle the catnip over the cats' scratch boxes or cat beds.
-They lick the catnip, rub their chins and cheeks against the leaves and wriggle over them in enthusiastic delight.
+They lick the leaves, rub their chins and cheeks against them, and wriggle over them in enthusiastic delight.
 The effect of the catnip is intense but temporary.
-After about ten minutes the cats lose interest in the catnip and move away.
+After about ten minutes the cats lose interest in the leaves and move away.
 They often become interested again about two hours later.

 Some cats reportedly turn somersaults over catnip leaves.
-Others run around excitedly.
-The cats may shake their heads and vocalize with meows or growls.
+Others run around in excitement.
+Some shake their heads and vocalize with meows or growls.
 Some cats have the opposite response to excitement and become very mellow when they are exposed to catnip.

 You may find that your cat responds more strongly to some brands of catnip than to others, just as my cats do.
 Their favourite kind is unfortunately also the most expensive.
 It's sold by one particular store in my area.